 After you have taken care of the people closest to you, by choosing to remember National Museums Scotland with a gift, your generosity and kindness will place you in an important tradition of benefactors preserving Scotland's national collections for generations to come.

 Your legacy gift – of any size – costs nothing now, but will play a crucial role in strengthening the nation’s treasures and their stories for the future.

 Leaving a legacy gift is an important decision, but it doesn’t have to be complicated.
 Here are the basics:

 As a registered charity, a gift in your will to National Museums Scotland can prove extremely tax-efficient, as such gifts are not subject to inheritance tax.

-To find out more, to arrange an appointment to discuss your support in more detail, or to explore leaving a Gift in Memory of a loved one, please contact our Development Team on 0131 247 4095, or Gill Blake on firstname.lastname@example.org.
+To find out more, to arrange an appointment to discuss your support in more detail, or to explore leaving a Gift in Memory of a loved one, please contact Aimee Hooper, Development Manager on 0131 247 4191 or firstname.lastname@example.org.

 Thank you for considering supporting us in this special way.

 Sometimes a person leading a quiet, unassuming life can reveal extraordinary accomplishments.
 This was certainly the case with Miss Crowford.
 From her tiny Edinburgh flat she collected costume jewellery of all sorts, whatever caught her eye from favourite haunts and exotic trips abroad.

 On entering Miss Crowford’s home the breadth of her collection was immediately apparent – a positive Aladdin’s cave with pendant earrings hanging from the spines of books and butterfly brooches pinned to flower arrangements.
 Some treasures were found packed away in a bewildering variety of containers while others occupied every inch of space, with rows of gorgeously coloured glass beads and enormous glittering brooches, shaped like spiders and butterflies, decorating the flat.